tarwn/lessthandot-hugo/blogs/content/posts/2008-11-07-finding-fragmentation-of-an-index-and-fi.md

 As you can see after the reorganize(DBCC INDEXDEFRAG for you SQL Server 2000 folks) fragmentation levels dropped to less than 3 percent.

-Just for fun let&#8217;s also rebuild (Drop and recreate the index for you SQL Server 2000 folks) the index
+Just for fun let's also rebuild (Drop and recreate the index for you SQL Server 2000 folks) the index

 sql
 ALTER INDEX IX_TestIndex_Index ON TestIndex